TIRED OF FEELING OVERWHELMED WITH DOCTOR VISITS & SHOT RECORDS?

 The alleged effects if you do get shots and the outcome if you don’t.

 That is not something I worry about because whether you a for or against immunization is a decision that should be left up to the parent.
-Every family dynamic is different, and every parent has their reason.
+Every family dynamic is different, and every parent has a reason.

 I pretty much believe it’s a double-edged sword, so you damned if you do and damned if you don’t receive shots.

-I am aware of all the risks but death I can’t bear.
+I am aware of all the risks, but death I can’t bear.